-Patricia A. Waltman Hrynenko, the Museum Collections Coordinator of the Gloucester County Historical Society, has been so kind Volume 11, Issue 3, March 2013 to accommodate our group and give her presentation entitled "Stitched Through Time: A Legacy of Quilts, Part II" at our meeting on Friday, March 8th.
+Patricia A. Waltman Hrynenko, the Museum Collections Coordinator of the Gloucester County Historical Society, has been so kind to accommodate our group and give her entitled "Stitched presentation Through Time: A Legacy of Quilts, Part II" at our meeting on Friday, March 8th.